 All displayed notifications are gathered in the Event Log tool window and can be reviewed later

-For UI reference, see Balloon in IntelliJ Platform UI Guidelines.
+For UI reference, see Balloon in the IntelliJ Platform UI Guidelines.

 The specific method used to display a notification is